-The Respondent did not take reasonable steps to ascertain whether the Complainant affirmatively consented; or asleep or unconscious;

-The Respondent knew or a reasonable person should have known that the Complainant was unable to consent because the Complainant was incapacitated, in that the Complainant was:

-unable to understand the fact, nature, or extent of the sexual activity due to the influence of drugs, alcohol, or medication; or unable to communicate due to a mental or physical condition.
+The Respondent did not take reasonable steps to ascertain whether the Complainant affirmatively consented; or The Respondent knew or a reasonable person should have known that the Complainant was unable to consent because the Complainant was incapacitated, in that the Complainant was: asleep or unconscious; unable to understand the fact, nature, or extent of the sexual activity due to theinfluence of drugs, alcohol, or medication; or unable to communicate due to a mental or physical condition.

-Decision-Maker: The person or persons who will oversee the live hearing and make a determination of responsibility.
+Decision-Maker: The per son or per sons who will oversee the live hearing and make a determination of responsibility.
 The Decision-Maker will normally be either the Dean of Student Affairs, Enrollment Services and Campus Safety or the Chief Human Resources Officer.
 Other Title IX certified administrators may be appointed as the Decision-Maker, however the Decision-Maker cannot be the Title IX Coordinator or the investigator.